LuckasKings/currency-converter/README.md

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code as needed.

 # Contact
-If you have any questions or need additional support, please contact us at llcreis@hotmail.com
+If you have any questions or need additional support, please contact me at llcreis@hotmail.com